tstki/DragonTavern-Logger/README.md

 * Main interface slightly narrowed, to allow more room for the second data view panel.
 * Fixed a number of missing popup button descriptions.
 * The bar is now filled with random patrons.
 * Added "Dynamic Data view" option.
-Which adds the ability to view the best 2 hunting columns for each subzone in the selected or recent zone.
+Which adds the ability to view the best two hunting columns for each subzone in the selected or recent zone.
 This option is enabled by default, you can disable it in the options.
+* Added "Active zone" to dynamic data view, which will show the dynamic data for the current parent zone and it's sub locations.

 Data analysis dialog (F9):
 * Added option to show the best 2 creatures to hunt for each location instead of all creatures.
 This option is enabled by default.